 Everything about this piece is strong and smooth.
 I am using a familiar glaze – Floating Blue, which I make – in different ways.
 This time, I poured and dipped the base Floating Blue glaze over the entire surface, which creates modulation or depth in color.
 Where the glaze is thicker, it tends to be a lighter or brighter blue and where it is thinner more towards a cobalt blue.
 Next, I overlapped some red gold at the upper portion of the form, hoping it would flow but not become too busy or noisy.
 It did not let me down, flowing in a lacy drapery of gold with bluish-purplish tones.
 Lately, I have taken up a fat paint brush and have been daubing red gold blooms in varying “diameters”, dancing over the surface without become too formulated, hopefully.

 Wow.
 Taos Oval Vase makes a great vase for any home.
 Cut your favorite crop of flowers to suit the height of the vase and let the oval do the arrangement.
 The presentation reminds me of a meadow somehow.
-A quiver of Irises or daffodils.
+Two fists full of Irises or daffodils.
 Bold yellows would look stellar against the deep blues.
 Set off a shelf, table top, or nook with the poetic charm of this oval vase.

 Great wedding, anniversary, birthday, housewarming gift too!